tychenjiajun/exif-ai/README.md

 ## API Providers

 Exif AI requires an API provider to generate description from image.
+Currently we have only one builtin provider ZhipuAI.
-Currently only Zhipu AI is supported.
-You should have a Zhipu AI key before using Exif AI.
+You should have a ZhipuAI API
+ key before using Exif AI.

+You can also build your own provider by implementing the provider interface.

 ## Develop